JuliusTechCo/JuliusGraph/FAQ.md

       * wrap the existing data and analytical classes and functions using the Julius' `Atom` base class.
 Julius offers generic wrappers that works out of box for modern programming languages that support reflection, such as Python, Java, R, .Net and Julia etc. These generic reflection based Atom wrapper works automatically for any classes and functions written in these languages.
 For older languages that do not support reflection, such as C/C++, additional manual effort is required to write these wrappers for individual functions and classes, however this additional work is largely machanical and can be done rather quickly.
       * declare the entire data and analytical pipeline using Julius RuleDSL, which can reference and use the existing libaries via the `Atom` wrappers.
 This step only require minimal efforts and a small amount of coding, thanks to the low-code nature of RuleDSL.
 A complex data and analytical pipeline with hundreds or thousands of nodes can be built with a few dozen lines of rules in RuleDSL, as shown in Julius' [tutorials](https://juliustechco.github.io/JuliusGraph).

-   The conversion only require minimal efforts if the existing system is built in a modern language like Python, Java, .Net, R, Julia etc.  Our experience shows that a complex real world system can be fully converted in a few weeks, with help from those who are knowledgeable about the system's business logic.
+   The conversion only require minimal efforts if the existing system is built in a modern language like Python, Java, .Net, R, Julia etc.  Our experience shows that a complex real world system can be fully converted in a few weeks, with the help from those who are knowledgeable about the system's business logic and code base.
 For C/C++ applications and systems, it would require more time and efforts for writing and testing the wrappers manually.

 1. How to integrate Julius Graph Engine with an existing system or application?